10 Life Hacks That Take the Stress out of Moving to a New City

 Start preparing early

 You will think you have all the time in the world before the moving trucks get to your door.
 You don’t.
 You will want to procrastinate on sorting and packing in an attempt to make this life transition seem less real.
 You will regret it.
-Follow this week-by-week moving day countdown to make sure you stay on schedule and have everything prepared for the big day.
 When you’re prepared, you stress less and free up mental capacity to focus on the new adventure ahead of you.

 Ask for free boxes